Does creatine make you gain weight

 How Does Creatine Function?

-Red meat, seafood, and the liver, kidneys, and pancreas create modest quantities of Creatine.
+Red meat, seafood, and the liver, kidneys, and pancreas create modest quantities of creatine.
 Creatine generates ATP, which powers all your body’s operations.

 Oral Creatine binds to phosphate to generate phosphocreatine.